bonkposting/bonkposting/README.md

 **interests include:**

-- hacking, running, and designing small tabletop
+- hacking, running, and designing small tabletop RPGs
 - going buckwild in the digital arena (Super Smash Bros.
 Melee, Counter-Strike 2, Fortnite, Quake)
 - making videos about niche hobbies and communities that deserve more attention